dennisseidel/dennisseidel.github.io/docs/basics/devsecops.md

 - Do you have a nested CLI?
 I propose to have no more then one level of nesting. e.g. `{yourcliname} {nestedobject} --fag=somesting (poly service --action=create)`
 - Which objects? `service` `web` `platform`
 - Which flags per object? e.g. `--action="create"` `-a="deploy"` `-a=update`

+### Build Plugins for AWS Amplify

+When ever possible I want to use AWS Amplify and therefor add my own feature into it [Documentation](https://aws-amplify.github.io/docs/cli/plugins?sdk=js).
+You can find a sample project [here](https://github.com/denseidel/amplify-repo-boilerplate).